itsPronay/blankee/README.md

 ## Translations

-Blankee is translated into several languages:
-- 🇬🇧 English
-- 🇪🇸 Spanish
-- 🇧🇩 Bengali
-- 🇮🇳 Hindi

-If your language is missing or incomplete, contributions are welcome!
+Blankee is translated into 20 languages.
+If your language is not added, please feel free to open an issue or contribute.

 ## Contributing